davidhax0r/Wiki-Scraper/README.md

-## TweekiBot - # A Twitter Bot That Sucks!
+## TweekiBot - A Twitter Bot That Sucks!
 =========
 This is Twitter Bot written in python - using requests, beautifulsoup, tweepy modules.
-It loads the Wikipedia page (http://en.wikipedia.org/wiki/Wikipedia:On_this_day/Today) and then after scraping the "tweetable" content it tweets it to the Twitter account you specified in the script.
+It loads the [Wikipedia page] (http://en.wikipedia.org/wiki/Wikipedia:On_this_day/Today) and then after scraping the *tweetable* content it tweets it to the Twitter account you specified in the script.
 Actually this script tweets events that occured today in the past.
-Setting up it easy, just enter your API Keys in the <em>main.py</em> file and you are good to go
+Setting it up is really easy, just enter your API Keys and Token Info in the **main.py** file and you are good to go.